Share this page

 Japan has enjoyed fireworks since 1549.
 Tokyo's Sumida River was one of the early venues and still hosts the city's biggest display.
 While lighting up the night sky and delighting onlookers, fireworks are believed to drive away evil spirits.
 If you want to delve deeper into their history, you can visit Ryogoku Fireworks Museum.
 Otherwise, head to a river in summer and enjoy the spectacle.

-If you want to avoid the crowds, head to one of the smaller festivals, that still offer delicious street food stalls, exciting explosions and traditional fun.
-Showa Kinen Park near Tachikawa has Tachikawa Festival and Fireworks at Showa Kinen Park near the end of July in extensive parklands.
+Tokyo has many other places to see fireworks while enjoying street food and a traditional atmosphere.
+A close-up view of fireworks spreading across the night sky is the perfect snapshot of summer.
+Showa Kinen Park near Tachikawa has Tachikawa Showa Kinen Park Fireworks near the end of July in extensive parklands.
 Shibamata, which is closer to central Tokyo, hosts the Katsushika Noryo Fireworks Festival in late July, with fireworks launching over the Edogawa River from the riverside baseball grounds.

 The classic way to enjoy the fireworks is on the water, floating around Tokyo Bay on a traditional yakatabune.
 These long, low, boats cruise the rivers, festooned with lanterns, recalling the summer nights in the Edo period, when they were the pleasure boats of rich merchants and samurai.
 The boats are like mobile restaurants, offering dishes like tempura and sashimi as guests sit on tatami.
 Tokyo Skytree offers a true bird's eye view of the Sumida River Fireworks Festival, but tickets are limited.
 You can ballot online and take your chances, or book through a tour company.